jon-takagi/CS389HW2/README.md

 ## Part 3: Performance
 ## Part 4: Collision Resolution
 ## Part 5: Dynamic Resizing
+The C++ standard library again handles this part of the project for us, as `unordered_map` simply has a method `max_load_factor()` which can be called to set the maximum load factor of the hashtable.
+The documentation says that the map will automatically rehash when it exceeds the load factor.
+The one issue is that some implementations of `unordered_map` have a maximum bucket count, which will cause the maximum load factor to be ignored if it is exceeded.
+We call `max_load_factor()` on our map in the constructor of the cache to set it to the appropriate value.
 ## Part 6: Eviction Policy
 ## Part 7: Extra Credit